huonw/external_mixin/README.md

 ## `rust_mixin`

 Write Rust to generate your Rust, right in your Rust (yo dawg).
-The plugin compiles and runs its argument as a Rust program, and then inserts the output into the main crate, similar to a `macro_rules!` macro.
+The plugin compiles and runs its argument as a Rust program at compile time, and then inserts the output into the main crate, similar to a `macro_rules!` macro.

 The `rust_mixin` plugin takes a single string, containing a Rust program to be compiled with `rustc`.
 This program should print valid Rust to stdout.
-Each `rust_mixin` invocation is independent of all others.
+Each `rust_mixin` invocation is independent of all others (no stored state).
 The string argument is macro-expanded before being used, so constructing an invocation with `concat!()` is legitimate.

 The macro supports an optional `{ ... }` block before the string literal, to specify options.
 The only option supported currently is